Postgraduate Research in History

 We provide a rich and stimulating research environment which brings together historians (including ancient historians), archaeologists and classicists.
 Members of staff have established expertise in comparative world history, European, Russian, North American and British history as well as the history of Newcastle and its region.

 Our historians have a high research profile with a reputation for producing dynamic and innovative work.
 The majority of research submitted to the 2008 Research Assessment Exercise is officially classified as world-leading, internationally excellent or recognised internationally in terms of originality, significance and rigour.
-Find out about our staff research interests.
+You may find it helpful to find out more about the School's major research areas and the particular interests of members of staff.
+This will help you in selecting a potential supervisor.

 We have excellent research facilities and an outstanding research environment.
 Students have easy access to a range of museums and libraries to aid your study such as: